 Seasonal Skinny Cocktail: Cranberry + Vanilla – Vodka, cranberries, orange juice and Truvia (that’s where the skinny comes in) are mixed with sparkling water for a low-calorie cocktail.

 Aviation Cocktail – Want to make a cocktail that most of your guests are probably unfamiliar with?
 Try this Depression-era cocktail made with gin, maraschino liqueur (different from maraschino cherry juice) and lemon.

 New Year’s Eve mocktails

 You’re going to need a few options for the kids and the designated drivers on New Year’s Eve.
-Here are some non-alcoholic drinks for the crowd that’s abstaining.
+Here are some non-alcoholic drinks for the ones who are abstaining.

 Fresh Cranberry Orange Ginger Punch – Sweetened with honey, agave, or real maple syrup, this non-alcoholic punch is perfect for New Year’s Eve.
 The juice and zest of an orange along with fresh cranberries get a good whirl in the food processor to create a flavorful drink.